vtneil/final_db/README.md

 # FinaleGres

-**!!!see `Table.sql` for References!!!**
+**!!!see `create_table.sql` for References!!!**

 PostgreSQL database for the Final Project of Database Systems.

 This repository provides a Dockerized PostgreSQL database with pre-defined credentials.
-It includes a sample SQL script (`TableCommand.sql`) to set up tables and sample data.
+It includes a sample SQL script (`other_cmd.sql`) to set up tables and sample data.

 <details>